-Applicants are not entitled to any Emergency Crisis or Prevention Assistance benefit.
-Emergency Crisis and Prevention Assistance are intended to provide emergency and/or prevention assistance services to assist applicants with substantial home energy needs.
+Applicants are not entitled to Crisis Assistance benefits.
+Crisis Assistance is intended to provide emergency and/or prevention assistance services to assist applicants with substantial home energy needs.

-- 1. Each local agency shall respond within 48 hours of the request for Emergency Crisis Assistance and/or Prevention Assistance, and within 18 hours when there is a potentially life-threatening situation. - 2.
+- Each local agency shall respond within 48 hours of the request for crisis assistance, and within 18 hours when there is a potentially life-threatening situation.
+If the service date entered in the HE+ System is beyond 48 hours from the request date, an HE+ System Note shall be added to state when the customer was contacted after the request to address the crisis situation. - 2.
 Each local agency shall grant the minimum amount needed for the customer to prevent and/or restore an energy loss.
 See Section 4.2.1.2 for more information. - 3.
-Benefits for LIHEAP and Public Benefit emergency crisis and prevention assistance are paid from a central account managed by the Division. - 4.
-Emergency Crisis Assistance is intended to deal with "no heat/energy" situations during the heating season (October 1 to May 15). - 5.
-Prevention Assistance may be provided to resolve a wide range of home energy related problems.
-Prevention Assistance may also be provided in "no heat/energy" situations. - 6.
-Emergency Crisis and Prevention Assistance benefits are paid only to providers of goods or services.
-There is no reimbursement for action taken or expenses incurred by vendors prior to approval by the local WHEAP agency. - All Emergency Crisis and Prevention Assistance payments must be completed by the last extraction of the program year (normally September 30).
-Any Emergency Crisis or Prevention Assistance agreement not completed by the last extraction will deny. - 8.
-Minimum Emergency Crisis and Prevention Assistance payments, including copayment releases, shall be \$30.
+Benefits for LIHEAP and Public Benefit crisis and assistance are paid from a central account managed by the Division. - Crisis and assistance benefits are paid only to providers of goods or services.
+There is no reimbursement for action taken or expenses incurred by vendors prior to approval by the local WHEAP agency. - 5.
+All Crisis Assistance payments must be completed by the last extraction of the program year (September 30).
+Crisis Assistance applications/payments not completed by the last extraction will deny. - Minimum Crisis Assistance payments shall be \$100.
 All Crisis Assistance payments shall be rounded down or up to the nearest dollar.
-No cents may be entered for Emergency Crisis or Prevention Assistance payments. - 9.
-Agencies must determine the minimum amount needed to prevent and/or restore the energy loss and shall not automatically issue the maximum threshold amount. - Agencies shall require customers to provide verification of their "no heat/energy" situation and/or energy related problem before providing Emergency Crisis or Prevention Assistance. - 11.
-Agencies shall upload the verification of the energy crisis situation into the HE+ System prior to issuing Emergency Crisis and/or Prevention Assistance payments. - 12.
-Applicants with unusually high usage due to a business, spa, pool and or shared meter require approval from the Help Desk prior to issuing Crisis Assistance. - 13.
+No cents may be entered for Crisis Assistance payments. - 7.
+Agencies must determine the minimum amount needed to prevent and/or restore the energy loss and shall not automatically issue the maximum threshold amount. - 8.
+Agencies shall require customers to provide verification of their "no heat/energy" situation and/or energy-related problem before providing Crisis Assistance. - 9.
+Agencies shall upload the verification of the energy crisis situation and/or Division Crisis Verification form into the HE+ System prior to issuing Crisis Assistance payments. - 10.
+Applicants with unusually high costs due to a business, spa, pool, and/or shared meter require approval from the HE+ Help Desk prior to issuing Crisis Assistance. - 11.
 Agencies shall not implement additional eligibility guidelines, Crisis Plans, and/or spending thresholds that deviate from Section 4.2.1.2 without approval from the Division.

-4.2 Emergency Crisis and Prevention Assistance Eligibility
+4.2 Crisis Assistance Eligibility